-Only you can tell what is the best wetsuit for wakeboarding for you.
-Even though you are the only one who can determine the best wetsuit for you, you still have to know what features to look for to get the worth of your payment.
+Only you can tell what is the best wetsuit for wakeboarding for you, and even though that’s the case, you still have to know what features to look for to get your money’s worth.
 If you are a new wakeboard rider who does not have an idea what to look for when buying a wetsuit, read on.

 Wakeboard wetsuits vary in size, construction, and styles.
 Because of these variations, it may lead you to feel overwhelmed by a lot of options.

 Plus, you also have to consider the water temperature and weather conditions.
 To learn which are the best wetsuit to wear in these situations, read on.